-6.3 TENANTS AND LICENSEES OF THE ARENA.
-The Club shall cause Powers and/or LMI to (i) require all tenants and licensees of the Arena, including, but not limited to, food and beverage concessionaires, to use only materials, containers, or documents which refer to the name of the facility as the "Gaylord Entertainment Center", and (ii) take all actions necessary to reasonably assure that any references to the name of the Arena, and any informational materials provided, distributed, or utilized by Powers, LMI, or tenants or licensees of the Arena, refer to the name of the Arena as the "Gaylord Entertainment Center".
+$6.3\ \textsc{TENANTS}\ \textsc{AND}\ \textsc{Licensees}\ \textsc{OF}\ \textsc{THE}\ \textsc{ARENA}.$ The Club shall cause Powers and/or LMI to (i) require all tenants and licensees of the Arena, including, but not limited to, food and beverage concessionaires, to use only materials, containers, or documents which refer to the name of the facility as the "Gaylord Entertainment Center", and (ii) take all actions necessary to reasonably assure that any references to the name of the Arena, and any informational materials provided, distributed, or utilized by Powers, LMI, or tenants or licensees of the Arena, refer to the name of the Arena as the "Gaylord Entertainment Center".
 The Club acknowledges and agrees that, at a minimum, the name and logo of the Gaylord Entertainment Center will appear on (i) the uniforms (including coats and jackets) and identification badges of the personnel of the Arena, including, but not limited to, the security, operations, and box office personnel, ticket takers, and concierges, (ii) the beer cups, wine cups, and dinner and beverage napkins of the Arena, and (iii) any and all laniards distributed or sold in or around the Arena.
-Gaylord hereby acknowledges that the Club, Powers, LMI, and tenants and licensees of the Arena shall be entitled to use collateral materials, containers, cups, napkins, and other concession items which reference the "Nashville Arena" until the earlier of (i) such time as the existing inventories for such items are depleted or (ii) December 31, 1999; provided, however, that at such time as collateral materials, containers, cups, napkins, or other concession items which reference the "Gaylord Entertainment Center" become available, then the Club, Powers, LMI, and the tenants and licensees of the Arena will blend the use of "Nashville Arena" and "Gaylord Entertainment Center" items to insure that both types are distributed at each event in the Arena.
+Gaylord hereby acknowledges that the Club, Powers, LMI, and tenants and licensees of the Arena shall be entitled to use collateral the "Nashville Arena" until the earlier of (i) such time as the existing inventories for such items are depleted or (ii) December 31, 1999; provided, however, that at such time as collateral materials, containers, cups, napkins, or other concession items which reference the "Gaylord Entertainment Center" become available, then the Club, Powers, LMI, and the tenants and licensees of the Arena will blend the use of "Nashville Arena" and "Gaylord Entertainment Center" items to insure that both types are distributed at each event in the Arena.